-With only 100 guestrooms and suites, the hotel’s intimate ambience and sophisticated interiors will appeal to discerning guests.
-It is definitely one of the beest boutique hotels in Singapore.
+With only 100 guestrooms and suites, the hotel’s intimate ambiance and sophisticated interiors will appeal to discerning guests.
+It is definitely one of the best boutique hotels in Singapore.

-The spacious rooms measure from 50 square metres (538 square feet).
+The spacious rooms measure from 50 square meters (538 square feet).
 Each room impresses with panoramic views of the Marina Bay waterfront and the vibrant Singapore skyline through full-length windows and a private balcony.
 Overlooking the city’s landmarks from the privacy of the guestroom, guests are treated to natural light and a sense of place.
-Amenities are top-notch; Bvlgari Red Tea bath amenities which are one of my favourites and there’s an in-room Nespresso machine.
+Amenities are top-notch; Bvlgari Red Tea bath amenities are one of my favorites, and there’s an in-room Nespresso machine.
 Sheets are fine Egyptian cotton linen.

 The Fullerton Bay Hotel provides a variety of culinary experiences by the resplendent Marina Bay waterfront.
-Guests can choose to indulge in culinary treats at chic brasserie, Clifford which is illuminated by 10-metre high floor-to-ceiling glass windows, unwind at the sophisticated waterfront lounge, The Landing Point, luxuriate under the stars at the much-talked-about Lantern, a rooftop bar with panoramic views of Marina Bay and the city skyline or the newly unveiled restaurant, The Clifford Pier.
+Guests can choose to indulge in culinary treats at a chic brasserie, Clifford, which is illuminated by 10-meter high floor-to-ceiling glass windows, unwind at the sophisticated waterfront lounge, The Landing Point, luxuriate under the stars at the much-talked-about Lantern, a rooftop bar with panoramic views of Marina Bay and the city skyline or the newly unveiled restaurant, The Clifford Pier.

 Get the following benefits at Fullerton Bay Singapore, by booking via our Luxury Travel Concierge: